Mosom/Awsome-Piracy-FR/readme.md

 - [fullmoviesandtv multireddit](https://www.reddit.com/user/Wiggly_Poop/m/fullmoviesandtv/) All of the above subreddits as a multireddit

 ## Piracy Blogs and News <!-- Lire et Traduire  -->
-- [TorrentFreak](https://torrentfreak.com) :star2: TorrentFreak is a publication dedicated to bringing the latest news about copyright, privacy, and everything related to filesharing.
+- [TorrentFreak](https://torrentfreak.com) :star2: TorrentFreak is a publiqueation dedicated to bringing the latest news about copyright, privacy, and everything related to filesharing.
 - [TechWorm](https://www.techworm.net) Techworm is a Tech, Cyber-security news platform.

 ## Content Discovery <!-- Lire et Traduire  -->